WordPress/openverse/documentation/guides/deployment.md

 not to exist in the image repository.

-After validating the tag and that the dispatcher is authorised, the Rollback workflow follows the deployment process described above, except that it skips the Docker image build and goes straight to step 2.
-Because of this difference, the rollback workflow generally takes less than 10 minutes.
+After validating the tag and that the dispatcher is authorised, the Rollback workflow follows the deployment process described above.
+The only exception is that it skips the Docker image build and goes straight to step 2.
+Because of this difference, the rollback workflow generally takes less time.

 ## Environment Variables